Sodinha

-Felipe Monteiro Diogo (born 17 July 1988), known as Sodinha, is a Brazilian footballer who plays for Italian Serie D club Franciacorta.
+Felipe Monteiro Diogo (born 17 July 1988), known as Sodinha, is a Brazilian footballer who plays for Italian Prima Categoria amateur club Atletico Offlaga.

 Career

 Early career

 He began his career in the Paulista youth team, a team from his hometown, Jundiaí, and later decided to adopt the nickname "Sodinha", used by his father when he was a footballer.
 In 2008, at the age of 20, he was signed by Udinese, who in the following years sent him on loan to various Italian teams.
 He made his debut in Serie B in the 2008–09 season for Bari.
-At the end of the season, he had made 4 appearances, and Bari was promoted to Serie A by winning the championship.
+At the end of the season, he had made four appearances, and Bari was promoted to Serie A by winning the championship.
 He would then be on loans at Paganese and Portogruaro in Lega Pro Prima Divisione.

 Brescia

 After being inactive for a season, he decided to return to Brazil and play for Ceará in 2012, but shortly after returned to Italy to join Brescia, in Serie B. There, he scored his first goal in a home victory over Varese.
 In the summer of 2014, following personal misconduct, he was demoted from the team by manager Ivo Iaconi.
 However, in October he was reinstated and called up.